appatalks/Epassafe/README.md

-# UPM - Epassafe
+# Epassafe

 ![logo](https://github.com/appatalks/Epassafe/blob/main/app/src/main/res/drawable/logo.png?raw=true)

 ---

-**UPM - Epassafe (C) 2013** is a fork of Universal Password Manager (UPM) for Android devices.
+**Epassafe (C) 2025** is a modern **no nonsense Password Manager** for Android devices.

-UPM - Epassafe differs from Universal Password Manager in several ways.
-It has been ***stripped down*** to the most basic usage, that of encrypting your passwords and allowing backups to be made to an external device (e.g., sdcard).
+Epassafe, a Password Manager of the most basic usage, that of encrypting your passwords using modern cryptography and allowing backups to be made to an external device (e.g., sdcard).

 Grab the latest [Developer Build](https://github.com/appatalks/Epassafe/raw/refs/heads/main/app/release/app-release.apk)